dotnet/docs/docs/framework/winforms/controls/differences-between-the-windows-forms-datagridview-and-datagrid-controls.md

 ---
 title: Differences Between DataGridView and DataGrid Controls
-description: Learn the various differences between Windows Forms DataGridView and DataGrid controls features, as well as their architecture. ms.date: "03/30/2017"
+description: Learn the various differences between Windows Forms DataGridView and DataGrid controls features, as well as differences in their architecture. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "data grids [Windows Forms"